Candace Owens Announces Defamation Lawsuit Against Lead Stories, Gannett & ‘USA Today’ On Fact Check Zuck Site

 “Yes Mr. Zuckerburg, you’ve been trying to hide behind your fact checkers… Now it’s time to find out what their relationship is with Facebook, who has given them this power to censor Americans and why they are contributing to this mass undoing of our society.
 It is not up to Facebook fact checkers to determine what information we take in or to pretend that our information is dangerous.”

 Owens explained that she has been putting the lawsuit together for the past three months, beginning with what she felt was censorship of doctors claiming that they were able to treat COVID-19 with hydroxychloroquine.
-She will be assisted in the lawsuit by lawyers Todd McMurty, who previously represented Covington Catholic student Nicholas Sandmann, and John Cole, who Owens described as very successful in lawsuits against tobacco companies.
+She will be assisted in the lawsuit by lawyers Todd McMurty — who previously represented Covington Catholic student Nicholas Sandmann — and John Cole, who Owens described as very successful in lawsuits against tobacco companies.
 In order to pay for the lawsuit, Owens encouraged her followers to share her video and donate at a website called www.factcheckzuck.com, where they could also track the filing.

 “We are talking about the future of this country.
 We are talking about fact checkers,” said Owens.